-One of the first things Web Developers using ASP.NET will want to install on Windows 8 is IIS (Internet Information Services).
-Windows 8 ships with a new version of IIS, version 8, lets take a look at installing it.
+One of the first things Web Developers using ASP.NET will want to install on Windows is Internet Information Services (IIS).
+Windows 8, Windows 10, and Windows 11 shipped with different versions of IIS.
+Let’s take a look at how to install them.

 Now click on the Internet Information Services check box.

 If you’re a developer you are going to want to expand it and explore the sub-components as well.
 By default, it installs all the components needed to host a website, but you are probably going to need some of the more developer-oriented components as well.

 After clicking OK, this dialog will appear on your screen for a while.

 Restart your computer to finish the installation.
 Fire up your browser and navigate to localhost when it is done.

 That’s all there is to it.

 - › Beginner Geek: How to Host Your Own Website on Windows (WAMP)

 - › The Best Articles for Using and Customizing Windows 8